mohitpoonia21/Document_scanner_using_ocr/README.md

 A Computer Vision project that converts document images into clean scanned documents and extracts text using OCR.

 **Author:** Mohit Poonia
-**Reg.
-No.:** 24BAI10966
+**Registration No.:** 24BAI10966
 **Course:** Computer Vision

 ## Features

-- Detects the document from an image using OpenCV.
+- Detects documents from images using OpenCV.
-- Corrects perspective to create a scanned view.
+- Corrects perspective and enhances the scanned document.
-- Enhances the document for better readability.
 - Extracts text using EasyOCR.
 - Filters OCR results using confidence scores.
 - Exports results as PNG, TXT, JSON and PDF.